sbb-design-systems/lyne-components/src/components/button/button-link/readme.md

-The `sbb-button-link` component provides the same functionality as a native `<a>`, despite its appearance as a button enhanced with the SBB Design.
+The `sbb-button-link` component provides the same functionality as a native `<a>`, despite its appearance as a button enhanced with the SBB Design in the 'primary' variant.

 ```html
 <sbb-button-link href="https://www.sbb.ch">Button text</sbb-button-link>